Art intervention: Two men jump naked into Tracey's bed, 1999

 A notable case of an unauthorised intervention—which did no damage, yet was still liable for prosecution—occurred at 12.58 p.m. on 25 October 1999, when two artists, Yuan Chai and Jian Jun Xi, jumped on Tracey Emin's installation My Bed, in the Turner Prize at Tate Britain, wearing only underwear.
 They called their performance Two Naked Men Jump Into Tracey's Bed.
 They were arrested for their action, but no charges were pressed.
 Chai had written, among other things, the words "ANTI STUCKISM" on his bare back.
 They said they were "improving" Emin's work, because they thought it had not gone far enough, and opposed the Stuckists, who are anti-performance art.

 Banksy, c.2000 – 2023

-"Banksy" art in Brick Lane, East End.
-2004.

 "Banksy" is the operating name of one of the best-known interventionists in the UK.
 He has carried out many graffiti stencillings, usually with a specific message or comment.
 He has also infiltrated his own artwork into museums, where they have remained for varying amounts of time before being removed.
 In May 2005, for example, he hung his own version of a primitive cave painting, showing a human hunting with a shopping trolley, in the British Museum.
 He is now one of the most sought-after artists.
 His work now commands millions of dollars in the auction houses of Britain and America.